 She wanted to die.

-How do you know if your relationship is abusive?
+How do you know if your relationship is normal or abusive?

 Is there an imbalance of control in your relationship where your partner erases you or treats you as “less than?”